 Task-technology fit also helps identify when Splitwise is a poor match:

-Uri Gneezy’s research on bill-splitting behavior, published in The Economic Journal (2004), found that people order 37% more when they expect to split equally.
-The antidote is itemized splitting—but Splitwise’s architecture doesn’t support it.
+Uri Gneezy’s research on bill-splitting behavior, published in The Economic Journal (2004), found that people spend roughly 37% more when the bill is split equally than when each person pays for their own meal.
+The antidote is itemized splitting—but on the free tier, Splitwise’s architecture doesn’t support it.
 You can only enter a total amount and divide it.

 Source: Gneezy, Haruvy & Yafe, “The Inefficiency of Splitting the Bill,” The Economic Journal (2004).

-This explains the Splitwise-at-dinner phenomenon.
-You downloaded Splitwise for roommate expenses.
-It worked perfectly for that.
-Then you tried using it for a restaurant bill because it was already on your phone.
-The experience was mediocre, but switching felt harder than tolerating the friction.
+That helps explain the Splitwise-at-dinner phenomenon.
+You downloaded Splitwise for roommate expenses, where it works well.
+Then you tried using it for a restaurant bill because it was already on your phone—and that’s exactly where the free-tier ceiling and the missing features show up.

 Source: Vineet Kumar, “Making Freemium Work,” Harvard Business Review (2014).